-Those Potential Recruits (PRs) successful at Phase II - Initial Selection will be published on the call forward list for Phase III - Final Selection.
-These PRs will be invited to attend Phase III - Final Selection at British Gurkhas Pokhara.
+Those Potential Recruits (PRs) successful at Phase Three - Initial Selection will be published on the call forward list for Phase Three - Final Selection.
+These PRs will be invited to attend Phase Three - Final Selection at British Gurkhas Pokhara.

-As the penultimate phase of Gurkha recruiting, Phase III - Final Selection will select the best 196 Trainee Riflemen for the British Army (BA) and 140 Trainee Policemen for the Gurkha Contingent Singapore Police Force (GCSPF).
-Successful PRs listed on the call forward list must abide by the released instructions carefully and ensure they arrive properly prepared and focused for the challenge ahead.
+As the penultimate phase of Gurkha recruiting, Phase Three - Final Selection will select the best 204 Trainee Riflemen for the British Army (BA) and 144 Trainee Policemen for the Gurkha Contingent Singapore Police Force (GCSPF).
+Successful PRs listed on the call forward list must arrive on their designated date with the following documents:

 You cannot prepare for the medical.
 However, here are some tips to help you:

-- Do no listen to very loud music or other loud noises immediately before Phase III - Final Selection; it may affect your hearing test.
+- Do not listen to very loud music or other loud noises immediately before Phase Three - Final Selection; it may affect your hearing test.

 - Do not take any supplements or energy drinks as these may affect your performance.

 - Declare any medication on arriving at British Gurkhas Pokhara so that we can properly look after you during selection.

 - Bring the appropriate medical documents if you are on medication or have had surgery.

 - Fizzy drinks such as Coca-cola, Fanta, Mountain dew and Red Bull are extremely bad for your health.
 If you drink sugary drinks regularly this can affect your body in a bad way.
 If you have excess sugar in your urine during the urine test, then this means your organs cannot process the sugar properly and you will fail selection.
 Please only drink water and avoid sugary drinks.

 In line with the British Army’s Physical Entry Standards (PES), the following physical assessments will be tested at Phase Three - Final Selection: